ryan-mcclue/musings/notes.md

 Have horizontal_add()?
 Next once everything remapped create a lane.h.
 Here, typedef the lane types to their single variants to ensure working before adding actual simd instructions
-Also do simd helper functions like horizontal_add(), mask_is_zeroed() in one dimension first
+Also do simd helper functions like horizontal_add(), mask_is_zeroed() in one dimension first Wrap the single lane helper functions and types in an if depending on the lane width set (IMPORTANT any functions that we are to SIMD, place here. if it comes that we want actual scalar, then rename with func_lane prefix)

 SIMD allows divide by zeros by default? (because nature of SIMD have to allow divide by zeroes?)